adrosoftware/circle-so-api-php-sdk/docs/content/usage/api.md

 ?> For more details on the data returned by the endpoints visit the [official documentation](https://api.circle.so/)

-!> For details on the values accepted for each parameter pelase visit the [official documentation](https://api.circle.so/)
+!> For details on the values accepted for each parameter please visit the [official documentation](https://api.circle.so/)

 ## Me